Christian right: Later history, 1990s to present

-The Christian Right has engaged in battles over abortion, euthanasia, contraception, pornography, gambling, obscenity, Christian nationalism, Sunday Sabbatarianism (concerning Sunday blue laws), state sanctioned prayer in public schools, textbook contents (concerning creationism), homosexuality, and sexual education.
-The Supreme Court's decision to make abortion a constitutionally protected right in the 1973 Roe v.
-Wade ruling was the driving force behind the rise of the Christian Right in the 1970s.
-Changing political context led to the Christian Right's advocacy for other issues, such as opposition to euthanasia and campaigning for abstinence-only sex education.
+Since its inception, the Christian right has engaged in battles over abortion, euthanasia, contraception, pornography, gambling, obscenity, Christian nationalism, Sabbatarianism (concerning Sunday blue laws), state-sanctioned public school prayer, public school textbook inclusion of creationism (if not prohibition on teaching mainstream evolutionary science), LGBTQ rights, and sexual education.
+Ralph Reed, the chairman of the Christian Coalition, stated that the 1988 presidential campaign of Pat Robertson was the "political crucible" that led to the proliferation of Christian right groups in the United States.
+The Christian right is perhaps best known for its alliance with the U.S. anti-abortion movement and its efforts to overturn the 1973 Roe v Wade ruling, which established abortion as a constitutionally protected right in the U.S. Changing political contexts led to the Christian right's advocacy for other issues, such as opposition to euthanasia and campaigning for abstinence-only sex education.